DOCUMENTED RESULTS

 WHAT CHANGED

-Campaign planning dropped from 3.5 weeks to 2 days across all 11 companies.
-Agency spend reduced 30% per company while content volume and quality increased.
+Campaign planning: 3.5 weeks to 2 days across all 11 companies | Agency spend reduced 30% per company while content volume and precision increased | Each company moved to 8–12 targeted customer segments without adding headcount

 NONPROFIT TECHNOLOGY